 Table 4: Performance Payment Awards Performance Payment Measures Measure Definition Award Criteria Enrollment (Active Enrollment) Percent of Maximum Service Capacity filled during the quarter, as measured by the average of the number of participants actively enrolled on the last day of each of Month 1, Month 2 and Month 3 of the quarter divided by the Maximum Service Capacity (total number of possible families) Performance Milestone: Active Enrollment is at least 90% of Maximum Service Capacity for the reporting quarter, with the calculation limited to prenatal families and families with children up to and including 60 months of age.
-Family Retention - 12 months Number of participants who are engaged in the program for 12 months after enrollment Per Client Award: Number of participants who remain engaged in the program for 12 months after enrollment, as indicated by receiving a visit on a date between 30 days before and 30 days after the 12-month anniversary of their enrollment date and not exited prior to 12 months.
+Family Retention - Number of participants who are engaged in the program Per Client Award: Numle engaged in the program 12 months for 12 months after enrollment engaged in the program indicated by receiving a before and 30 days after enrollment date and no Per Client Award is increased in the retention criteria and characteristics related to the retention criteria and characteristics rela Per Client Award: Number of participants who remain engaged in the program for 12 months after enrollment, as indicated by receiving a visit on a date between 30 days before and 30 days after the 12-month anniversary of their enrollment date and not exited prior to 12 months.
 Per Client Award is increased for each participant meeting the retention criteria and reporting 2 demographic characteristics related to early exits described in Table 5 below.
 Family Retention - 18 months Number of participants who are engaged in the program for 18 months after enrollment Per Client Award: Number of participants who remain engaged in the program for 18 months after enrollment, as indicated by receiving a visit on a date between 30 days before and 30 days after the 18-month anniversary date of their enrollment date and not exited prior to 18 months.
 Per Client Award is increased for each participant meeting the retention criteria and reporting 2 demographic characteristics related to early exits described in Table 5 below.

-Table 4: Performance Payment Awards Performance Payment Measures Measure Definition Award Criteria Depression Screening Number of participating primary caregivers who are screened for depression using an approved, validated tool within 3 months postpartum (if enrolled prenatally) or 3 months after enrollment (if enrolled postnatally) Per Client Award: Number of eligible caregivers who receive a depression screening during the contract year according to this definition Depression Referral Number of participating primary caregivers who screened positive for depression and were referred to or connected with appropriate services.
+Depression Screening Number of participating primary caregivers who are screened for depression using an approved, validated tool within 90 calendar days postpartum (if enrolled prenatally) or 90 calendar days after enrollment (if enrolled postnatally) Per Client Award: Number of eligible caregivers who receive a depression screening during the contract year according to this definition Depression Referral Number of participating primary caregivers who screened positive for depression and were referred to or connected with appropriate services.
 A Contractor can receive this award only once per participant over the years.
 Per Client Award: Number of primary caregivers who screen positive for depression who were referred or connected to appropriate services during the contract year Healthy Birthweight - Participant Outcomes Number of participants who give birth to an infant of healthy birthweight during the contract year using the definition below in Table 5.
 Per Client Award: Number of participants who give birth to an infant of healthy birthweight during the contract year using the definition below in Table 5.
 An additional award will be given for each participant with at least one identified HBW criteria for additional support detailed in Table 5 who gives birth to an infant of healthy birthweight during the year.

-Designation of "active enrollment" and "engaged" may shift depending on extenuating circumstances (e.g., COVID-19 pandemic).
-Upon formal announcement by DCYF, active enrollment or engagement may be limited to documentation of a received visit or the definition of active and engaged may expand to include encounters (bi-directional engagement with family via in-person, email, text or phone).
+Designation of "active enrollment" and "engaged" may shift depending on extenuating circumstances (e.g., covid-19 pandemic).
+Upon formal announcement by DCYF, active enrollment or engagement may be limited to documentation of a received visit (in-person, virtual or phone of at least 30 minutes) or the definition of active and engaged may expand to include encounters (bi-directional engagement with family via in-person, email, text or phone).